 Defending champ Henry, Davis Love III at PGA Reno

-RENO, Nevada (AP) — J.J.
-Henry knows calculating how far the ball travels at the higher elevation along the Sierra Nevada was one of the keys to his winning last year’s Reno-Tahoe Open.
+RENO, Nev.
+(AP) — J.J.
+Henry knows calculating how far the ball travels at high elevation along the Sierra Nevada was one of the keys to his Reno-Tahoe Open victory last year.

-“Unfortunately, the car clunked out on us right on the side of Mt.
-Rose,” said Henry, who claimed his second career PGA victory at the 7,472-yard mountain course where the modified Stableford scoring system will be in place when tourney play begins Thursday.
+“Unfortunately, the car clunked out on us right on the side of Mount Rose,” said Henry, who claimed his second career PGA Tour victory at the 7,472-yard mountain course in the modified Stableford event.

 “We could have picked a better place to break down,” he told reporters.
-“It was kind of an adventurous hour and an a half on the side of Mt.
-Rose.”
+“It was kind of an adventurous hour and a half on the side of Mount Rose.”

-Tournament officials dispatched another car to pick up Henry and his friend near the entrance to the Mt.
-Rose ski resort.
+Tournament officials dispatched another car to pick up Henry and his friend near the entrance to the Mount Rose ski resort.

 Davis Love III, Padraig Harrington, Stuart Appleby, David Toms, Ben Curtis, John Rollins, Rory Sabbatini, Ben Crane, Camilo Villegas, Chad Campbell, Carl Petterson, Rich Beem and Woody Austin are among others playing at Reno while the world’s 73 best compete at the World Golf Championship-Bridgestone Invitational in Ohio.

 “It’s a great golf course,” Henry said.
 “A lot of risk-reward, reachable par 5s, drivable par 4s based on the tees and the wind direction.
 It’s one of the most picturesque and one of the most exciting.”